Enriched model categories in equivariant contexts: Equivariant enriched model and presheaf categories

-Let $\sF\sD$ denote the full $\sV$-subcategory of $G\sM$ whose objects are the $\mathbf{I}[G/H]\odot \de d$ with $H\in \sF$.
+Let $\sF\sD$ denote the full $\sV$-subcategory of $G\sM$ whose objects are the $G/H\odot \de d$ with $H\in \sF$.
 Since $\ta$ lands in $\sF\sD$, it specifies a $\sV$-functor

-Even when $\de$ is the inclusion of a full subcategory, it is unclear to us whether or not $\ta$ is a weak equivalence.
+Even when $\de$ is the inclusion of a full subcategory, it is unclear to us whether or not $\ta$ is a weak equivalence in the sense defined in \cite[Definition~2.3(iii)]{GM}.

 In any case, this is an important example where the domain of the presheaf category that arises most naturally in answering \cite[Question 0.2 or 0.4]{GM} is not a full $\sV$-subcategory.
 We have Quillen adjunctions of $\sF$-model categories

 A check of definitions using (\ref{keyGthree}) shows that the composite Quillen adjunction is the Quillen equivalence of \myref{neat}, but we do not know whether or not these Quillen adjunctions themselves can also be expected to be Quillen equivalences.